-Internal Jurisdictional Boundaries: If the grievance involves a division within the Jail that is staffed or managed by non-custodial personnel, the grievance will be forwarded to the Sergeant who will refer the grievance to the appropriate Division Supervisor as the level two officer.
+Internal Jurisdictional Boundaries: If the grievance involves a division within the Jail that is staffed or managed by non-custodial personnel, the grievance will be forwarded to the Sergeant who will refer the grievance to the appropriate Division Supervisor as the level one officer.

 - The Division Supervisor will be required to respond to the Sergeant who will give a proposed resolution to the inmate.
-If the inmate is not satisfied, he may appeal to the level three officer for a hearing and then to the level four officer. - The Sergeant will be the level three officer. - The Captain will be the level four officer.
+If the inmate is not satisfied, he may appeal to the level two officer for a hearing and then to the level three officer. - The Sergeant will be the level two officer. - The Captain or Lieutenant will be the level three officer.